Ludwig August Frankl von Hochwart: Biography

 Frankl's Gusle, Serbische Nationallieder was dedicated to Vuk Karadžić's daughter Mina in 1852.
 The goal was to present some of the Serbian folk songs, which Vuk collected, in German language for the first time.
 Mina Karadžić did some translation herself, but left the final portion of the work to Frankl, as he took the greatest pains to reproduce in German the metrical effect of the Serbian original.

+On 10 November 1876, Frankl was raised to the hereditary Austrian nobility with the title "Ritter von Hochwart", in recognition of his founding an institution for the blind in Vienna.
+In 1880, he was made an honorary citizen of Vienna.
+He was also made an honorary citizen of Chrast and Genoa, and of Jerusalem and Tiberias in Palestine.